Nisha1986/NGS-Data-Analysis-GATK/README.md

 LightGBM is particularly well-suited for handling imbalanced datasets, where class 0 is underrepresented compared to class 1.
 Its ability to handle large datasets efficiently and support advanced techniques like class weighting makes it a great choice.
 Key Terms
-Precision, Recall (Sensitivity),F1-score
+Precision, Recall (Sensitivity), F1-score
 Support: The number of actual instances of each class in the dataset.

 #Correlation with Tissue Type:
-Use machine learning models (e.g., logistic regression, decision trees) to predict tissue types based on PMP frequencies.
+Use machine learning models to predict tissue types based on PMP frequencies.
 Assess the specificity and sensitivity of PMPs in tissue differentiation.

-Classification Report
+#Classification Report
 Check precision, recall, and F1-score for each tissue class (0: Islet, 1: cfDNA).
 Focus on recall for cfDNA (to minimize false negatives) and precision for Islet (to minimize false positives).

-Feature Importance
+#Feature Importance
 Use the ranked PMPs to identify those most associated with tissue differentiation.
 PMPs with higher importance scores are potential biomarkers.

-AUC-ROC
+#AUC-ROC
 A high AUC-ROC score indicates good differentiation between tissues.